farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 ## Purpose

-The primary objective of the Recorder Service is to provide a robust mechanism for recording data streams from different services.
+The primary objective of the Recorder sub-service is to provide a robust mechanism for recording data streams from different services.
 This is invaluable for tasks such as training computer vision/AI models, where capturing field imagery is essential.
 For instance, when developing a precision sprayer application for weeds, one would